 And when it comes to the different roles within the Yours. team, Elliot says; “we understood the key roles we need to make Yours a success: Sales, Ops, Design, Build.
 We’re building a best-in class team able to innovate and build a scalable business.”

-Now a fully-formed team, we sat down with Effie, Ainsley, Adrian and Annie to chat about their different responsibilities, their contribution to the Yours. launch, and the best and worst bits about working on a new product.
+Now a fully-formed team, we sat down with Effie, Ainsley, Adrian and Annie to chat about their different responsibilities, their contribution to the Yours. launch, and the best and worst bits about working on a new product in the world of managed office space.
 Here’s what they had to say:

 In a sentence or two, what does your role involve?